 The UI content is patchwork, not collage

-Why is that?
+Why is that the case?

 Patchwork or “pieced work” is a form of needlework that involves sewing together pieces of fabric into a larger design.
 The larger design is usually based on repeating patterns built up with different fabric shapes (which can be different colors).Patchwork, Wikipedia

-On the contrary, before crafting the UI content, it’s essential to research, plan and design the pattern to be used.
-Only that way, the UI patchwork technique produces joyful, colourful and engaging user experiences.
+On the contrary, before crafting the UI content, we must research, plan, and design the “pattern” to be used.
+Only that way, the “UI patchwork technique” produces a joyful, colourful, and engaging user experience.